sayandas1302/Python-Snake-Game/README.md

 # Python-Snake-game
-This implements.
-It uses turtle to create a UI for playing the snake game.
+This implements turtle to create a UI for playing the snake game.

 ### Getting Started
 1. Download the entire project folder and create an environment inside the folder